Secure CheckoutPersonal information is secured with SSL technology.

-The book consists of seven chapters that cover the following: the most pervasive and easily exploited vulnerabilities in Web sites and Web browsers; Structured Query Language (SQL) injection attacks; mistakes of server administrators that expose the Web site to attack; brute force attacks; and logic attacks.
-The ways in which malicious software malware has been growing as a threat on the Web are also discussed.
+Each chapter presents examples of different attacks conducted against web sites.
+The methodology behind the attack is explored, showing its potential impact.
+The chapter then moves on to address possible countermeasures for different aspects of the attack.
+The book consists of seven chapters that cover the following: the most pervasive and easily exploited vulnerabilities in web sites and web browsers; Structured Query Language (SQL) injection attacks; mistakes of server administrators that expose the web site to attack; brute force attacks; and logic attacks.
+The ways in which malicious software malware has been growing as a threat on the Web are also considered.

 - Knowledge is power, find out about the most dominant attacks currently waging war on computers and networks globally

 - Discover the best ways to defend against these vicious attacks; step-by-step instruction shows you how

 - Institute countermeasures, don’t be caught defenseless again, and learn techniques to make your computer and network impenetrable

 Information security professionals of all levels; web application developers; recreational hackers

 About the Authors

 Chapter 1 Cross-Site Scripting